 Aside From Cheese and Chocolate, Where Does The Money Go?

-Starting around 2010, tor the first time in history higher quality satellites began shedding light on the Hermit Kingdom.
+Starting around 2010, for the first time in history, higher quality satellites began shedding light on the Hermit Kingdom.
 Long-believed rumors that Kim Jong-Il owned dozens of luxury homes throughout North Korea started to be proven true.
 A project led by a group called "North Korea Economy Watch" slowly began cataloging all the various mansions they could find through Google Earth.
-The Kim family real estate portfolio reportedly more than a dozen properties, including a high-rise luxury beach resort, a ski chalet, lake front mansions with yachts, a golf resort, a mountain palace, and even a summer home with a water-slide pool.
+The Kim family real estate portfolio reportedly owns more than a dozen properties, including a high-rise luxury beach resort, a ski chalet, lake front mansions with yachts, a golf resort, a mountain palace, and even a summer home with a water-slide pool.
 It's probably safe to assume that all of these residences have a very large storage area set aside for vast quantities of chocolate and cheese.
 It's also probably safe to assume that none of these residences contain fitness centers.
-Here are some of the grainy satellite photos: